semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 _**Figure**.
 The Projects page.
 Click the project's latest scan (underlined) to view the log._

 :::info
 It can take a few minutes for your latest scan's logs to appear.
-However, if the logs do not update after around fifteen minutes after the scan, there may be issues with the scan itself.
+However, if the logs do not update 15 minutes after the scan, there may be issues with the scan itself.
 :::

 **Scan statistics**, such as how many of your repositories are being scanned, the scan success rate, and so on, can be provided once a week upon request.
 Contact your Semgrep account manager to request scan statistics.